isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 Charlestown, Massachusetts, in a description of a ballroom that featured a "mirrored ball" above a dance floor.
 However, this was a one-off item not intended for commercial use.</p>
-<p>The next tangible disco ball was a <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">"myriad reflector"</a> about
+<p>The next tangible disco ball was a <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">"myriad reflector"</a> patented
-27 inches in diameter with over 1200 tiny mirrors patented by Louis Bernard Woeste in 1917.
-In the 1920s, the myriad reflector was sold to entertainment venues like <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">dance halls, jazz clubs, and circuses</a> to throw brilliant, radiant light around the room in an era where glitzy artificial lighting was not common.</p>
+by Louis Bernard Woeste in 1917.
+A globe 27 inches wide plastered with over 1200 tiny mirrors, the device was advertised for its novel lighting effects, with <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">one magazine ad</a> cheekily comparing the myriad reflector's magnificent illuminations to the Milky Way or constellations.
+In the 1920s, this proto-disco ball was sold to entertainment venues like <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">dance halls, jazz clubs, and circuses</a> to throw brilliant, radiant light around the room in an era where glitzy artificial lighting was not common.</p>
-<p>The disco ball famously reached its peak popularity in the 1970s with
+<p>However, the disco ball famously reached its peak popularity in the 1970s
-disco fever and bands like the Bee Gees taking off across the USA and even in Singapore, where <a href="https://biblioasia.nlb.gov.sg/vol-15/issue-1/apr-jun-2019/disco-fever/" rel="noopener nofollow" target="_blank">local discotheques</a> hung up their own disco balls.</p>
+with disco fever and bands like the Bee Gees taking off across the USA and even in Singapore, where <a href="https://biblioasia.nlb.gov.sg/vol-15/issue-1/apr-jun-2019/disco-fever/" rel="noopener nofollow" target="_blank">local discotheques</a> hung up their own disco balls.</p>
 <p>More recently, the disco ball experienced what the <em><a href="https://www.nytimes.com/2022/04/26/style/disco-ball-comeback.html" rel="noopener nofollow" target="_blank">New York Times</a> </em>called
 a "comeback" during the COVID-19 pandemic, with searches of the item surging